premchander-revature/interviewquestions/.NET FULL STACK/C#OOPS.md

 <blockquote>

-- A C# structure is a value type and the instances or objects of a structure are created in stack.
+- A C# structure is a value type, and the instances or objects of a structure are created in the stack.
-- A structure in C# is simply a composite data type consisting of a number elements of other types.
+- A structure in C# is simply a composite data type consisting of several elements of other types.
-- The structure in C# can contain fields, methods, constants, constructors, properties, indexers, operators and even other structure types.
+- The structure in C# can contain fields, methods, constants, constructors, properties, indexers, operators, and even other structure types.

 </blockquote>